 - The position and size of the body on the candle must be noticed, this too signifies bullish or bearish presence or period of strength or weakness.

-2. Be clear which patterns you trade and what differences you see between a good and a bad pattern
+2. Be clear which patterns you trade

 There are a number of patterns in technical analysis that are indicative of market behavior.
 It’s important to know which patterns you trade.
 There are a number of characteristics in a pattern so we must not jump to conclusions before analysis whether the pattern is good or bad.
+Otherwise, it can become one of the problems in technical analysis.

 In a world as dynamic as that of trading, being conclusive without study and deep examination might tend to be an error of huge magnitude, thus categorizing trading patterns into good and bad, or white and black is ill-advised, as analysis of patterns is more about shining grey.